react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hoc/withSignIn.md

 export default withSignIn(MyComponent);
 ```

-Here is an example with refresh token:
+Here is an example with a refresh token:
 ```jsx
 class MyComponent extends React.Component {
  this.props.signIn({